Petersham railway station: Training college

 In 1967, the Department of Railways granted the New South Wales Rail Transport Museum use of the former goods sidings pending its moving to Enfield.
 On 6 November 1987, this site was opened by the State Rail Authority as a training college, being officially opened by Minister for Transport Ron Mulock.
 It was refurbished in 2008 with the two Tulloch trailers replaced with S set carriages As well as various pieces of rail signalling and track infrastructure, the training college has two S set carriages.

-Platforms & services
+Platforms and services

 Transport links

-Transit Systems operate two routes via Petersham station:
+Transit Systems operates two bus routes via Petersham station, under contract to Transport for NSW: